How to Invest $100 in 2026: Starting Small on the Path to Wealth

 Which ETF should I buy with $100?

-One total-market ETF is enough: Vanguard Total World (VT), Vanguard S&P 500 (VOO), or SPDR S&P 500 (SPY).
-VT gives you the world; VOO/SPY focuses on the US.
-At $100, simplicity beats sophistication.
+One total-market ETF is enough: Vanguard Total Stock Market (VTI), Vanguard S&P 500 (VOO), or Fidelity ZERO Total Market (FZROX).
+FZROX is the cheapest if you're on Fidelity — 0% expense ratio.
+At $100, simplicity beats sophistication every time.

-If the debt is more expensive than ~5 % APR — yes.
-Credit-card balances (15–25 %+) get attacked first; mortgage at 5 % runs alongside investing because stocks historically beat that rate over 10+ years.
+If the interest rate is higher than ~5% — yes.
+Credit-card balances (15–25%+) get hammered first; a mortgage at 3% can run in parallel with investing because stocks have historically beat that rate over 10+ years.

 HYSA or ETF for $100?

-Depends on your safety net.
-No emergency fund (3 months expenses)? $100 to a high-yield savings account at ~4.5 % APY.
-Once the cushion exists, every additional dollar flows into the ETF auto-invest.
+Depends on your emergency fund.
+No emergency fund (3 months expenses)?
+Put the $100 in a high-yield savings account at ~4.5%.
+Once the cushion exists, every additional dollar goes into the ETF auto-invest.
 Order matters.

 Other amounts in our investing guide

-Disclaimer: Rates, tax brackets, and market data current as of April 2026.
-Past performance is not indicative of future results.
+Disclaimer: Rates, tax regimes and market data as of April 2026.
+Past performance is not a reliable indicator of future returns.
 This article is for informational purposes only and does not constitute investment, tax, or financial advice.
-Investments in stock ETFs, bonds, and crypto assets carry market risk including total loss.
+Investments in equity ETFs, bonds, and crypto assets are subject to market risk, including total loss.

 Scroll to Top